crgdb/gdb-7.11-patches/README.md

 ## Readline Quirk

-If you are building GDB as part of a large package system with the latest `readline` library, then plese just ignore the `readline/input.c` patch, and stop reading here.
+If you are building GDB as part of a large package system with the latest `readline` library, then please just ignore the `readline/input.c` patch, and stop reading here.
 Otherwise, if you are just buildng GDB standalone from its own source, read on.